dansmyers/IntroToCS-2020/Examples/5-Loops/while_loop_practice.md

 Tip: use a guard variable that is initially set to `True`.
 Use an `if` statement to test if the input is `xyzzy` and set `guard = False` if it is.

-## Somebody Asked Me: Do I Smoke Meat?
+## Someone Asked Me, Do I Smoke Meat?

 Write a loop that prints `s m o k i n t h e s e m e a t s` 1000 times.